The LAPACK Interface

 Solves a triangular set of equations

-The diagonals of are stored in
+The diagonals of

 A